phpmyadmin/phpmyadmin/docs/setup.rst

 Cookie authentication mode
 --------------------------

+* The recommended and most popular authentication type.
 * Username and password are stored in cookies during the session and password is deleted when it ends.
 * With this mode, the user can truly log out of phpMyAdmin and log